exonum/exonum-doc/src/advanced/consensus/consensus.md

 ```

 Note that rounds have a fixed start time but they do not have a definite end
 time (they end when the next block is received).
-This differs from the
+This differs from common
-Tendermint algorithm, in which rounds are closed periods of time (messages
+behavior of partially synchoronous consensus algorithms, in which rounds have
-marked with the round `R` are sent and received only during the round `R`).
+a definite conclusion (i.e., messages generated during the round `R`
+must be processed only during the round `R`).

 [partial_ordering]: https://en.wikipedia.org/wiki/Partially_ordered_set#Formal_definition
 [partial_synchrony]: http://groups.csail.mit.edu/tds/papers/Lynch/podc84-DLS.pdf